learnlearnin/learnlearnin.github.io/src/documents/about.html.md

 I am [A](http://asdofindia.blogspot.com)[S](https://github.com/asdofindia)[D](https://joindiaspora.com/people/2a39042b15979f8b).
 I am a student of the world wide web.

 ##Contact##
+I love hearing from you.
+Please, please, send me a message.
 There are multiple ways to contact me.
 The easiest is to send me a message on telegram messenger by clicking here: [telegram.me/akshay](https://telegram.me/akshay)

 You can send me an email too.
 Decipher my email address.
 It is "My first name at autistici org"